 One of the most effective ways that lenders mitigate financial risk when underwriting construction projects is to engage a third-party firm to oversee and manage funds control over the lifetime of the project.
 This helps ensure completion on budget and on schedule, and increase transparency to bank regulators, particularly if there is an audit.

 Construction funds control is the process by which a lender or an agent they contract with (such as a third-party firm) manages the schedule, paperwork, and track record of when and how funds are allocated to principals, contractors, subcontractors, equipment and materials suppliers on a construction project.
 It is an alternative to a payment and performance bond that takes a detailed, proactive, ongoing approach towards identifying and correcting discrepancies before or as they occur for about half the cost of a performance bond.
 A performance bond, on the other hand, can only be triggered in the case of a default, and could take months to resolve pending an investigation and adjudication.

-After construction begins, the CRM firm will receive and review all draw requests; inspect construction progress to ensure all work is completed and materials delivered before draws are approved; obtain lien waivers from subcontractors to protect the property from construction liens; and disburse funds to appropriate subcontractors and vendors.
+After construction begins, the construction risk management firm will receive and review all draw requests; inspect construction progress to ensure all work is completed and materials are delivered before draws are approved; obtain lien waivers from subcontractors to protect the property from construction liens; and disburse funds to appropriate subcontractors and vendors.

 Presented below are four of the most critical functions of funds control to keep projects on schedule and on budget and to prevent the kind of problems that lead to default.